MatthieuVeillon/javascriptjourney/content/blog/scope-and-closure/index.md

 I hope this helped you better understand (as it helped me) the building blocks that Scope and Closure to Javascript.

+#### **Active Retrieval**

+To end this article, here are a few questions you can ask/challenge yourself to make sure you have understood/ the core concept.
+I would suggest to even come back in a week to those questions and ask them again.

+- Difference between RHS and LHS ?
+- What are the different scopes in JS ?
+- What is hoisting and what JS concepts are hoisted, and which aren't ?
+- Explain Closure with your own words

 see you soon